salesforce/lwc/docs/proposals/error-code-system-2-mimic-assembly-script.md

 }
 ```

-**5.** raptorProdInvariant.js is the replacement for invariant code in production, that accepts errorCode, arguments, and builds raptor error url. ex: https://raptor.sfdc.es/docs/error-decoder.html?id=1001&arg1='foo'&arg2='bar'.
+**5.** lwcProdInvariant.js is the replacement for invariant code in production, that accepts errorCode, arguments, and builds lwc error url. ex: https://lwc.sfdc.es/docs/error-decoder.html?id=1001&arg1='foo'&arg2='bar'.

-**6.** ErrorDecoderComponent is a Raptor component that lives at 'https://raptor.sfdc.es/docs/error-decoder.html'.
-This page takes parameters like raptor version and errorCode.
+**6.** ErrorDecoderComponent is an LWC component that lives at 'https://lwc.sfdc.es/docs/error-decoder.html'.
+This page takes parameters like lwc version and errorCode.
 Our documentation site will need to have support for adding the latest codes.json to the error decoder page.